The Amazon Echo Dot (5th Gen) ($49) is our pick — it has built-in temperature and motion sensors, an eero Wi-Fi extender.

 Does Echo Dot work with Google Home devices?

-No — Echo Dot runs Alexa only and cannot control Google Home-exclusive devices via voice.
+No — Echo Dot is Alexa-only and cannot natively control Google Home-exclusive devices.
 You can add Google-compatible smart devices (Philips Hue, WiZ, etc.) to both platforms since most devices support both Alexa and Google.
 But native Google Home features (Nest cameras, Google TV) won't work through Echo Dot.

 Does Google Nest Mini work with Alexa smart home devices?